PANORAMIC and wideangle cameras

 6X18.5cm PANORAMIC DICHROIC COLOR ENLARGER

 6X18.5cm PANORAMIC DICHROIC COLOR HEAD for 6X17cm images produced by the Fuji or the Linhof panoramic cameras or for 6X18.5cm images produced by my custom built GLENNVIEW panoramic cameras.
 With NEW dichroic filters, NEW bulbs, NEW custom Nylon bellows.
 600W, 120V.
 No power supply needed.
 Voltage stabilizers available separately.
 6X18.5cm glassless carrier, 6X17cm glassless carrier, 6X12cm glassless carrier, 190mm long glassless carrier for 35mm film (5 frames), multicoated glass carrier and 1 anti-Newtonring glass, remote exhaust fan with hose, 1/4-20TPI mounts front and rear, for vertical or horizontal use, 1000 units of color filtration provide no more color than another enlarger--just far greater precision and repeatability, produces prints 15" wide by up to 4' long from 120 film and produces prints 7" wide by up to 4' long from 35mm film from the included 150mm F5.6 El Nikkor lens.
 Will work as a variable contrast head too.
 By channeling all the light into the panoramic format, this head provides 3 stops more light output than a Durst 5X7 CLS 301 color head.
 Uses the same bulbs as the Durst CLS 301.
 These bulbs have built-in reflectors; change the bulbs and you change the reflectors.
 Head only, Mint, $3500.
 For shaft to fit this head and the 5X7 Durst chassis, add $250.
 For head mounted on Polaroid MP3XL 5' tall column mounted on Mahogany 28" deep by 4' wide baseboard, add $350.
 Also available is a quality steel base cabinet 25" deep, 28" wide, 32" high with several adjustable shelves to which the easel locks via 4 quick release clamps, Ex+, $150.
 When mounted on this cabinet, the easel is 33.5" above floor and the head is 97.5" above floor when fully raised.
 The cabinet sits on a removable 4" high stainless steel base.
 The enlarger on the easel is 65.5" at maximum height.
 The enlarger only requires 58" of height to the top of the column, with the head at less than full height.
-For 120mm F5.6 Rodagon-WA lens instead of the 150mm El Nikkor, add $150.
-This lens will allow you to make a larger print.
+A 120mm F5.6 Rodagon-WA lens instead of the 150mm El Nikkor will allow you to make a larger print.

 PANORAMIC PANHEAD